 It’s hard when you’re sick and need to rest and have a baby to take care of, so do the best you can.

 If you’re hospitalized and would like to continue breastfeeding, the hospital should be able to provide you with a hospital-grade pump like this one and store your milk for you.

 Some medications, like pseudoephedrine for congestion (found in Sudafed), can reduce milk supply.
-MOST medications are fine for breastfeeding moms (or there is an acceptable substitute), so just check before you take something.
+Most medications are fine for breastfeeding parents (or there is an acceptable substitute), so just check before you take something.

 If your baby is sick and not taking as much milk, keep pumping on your normal schedule so that you don’t lose supply even if you don’t need the milk right now.
-Your baby’s appetite will be back in a few days and you want to make sure you’ll still have enough milk for him then.
+Your baby’s appetite will be back in a few days, and you want to make sure you’ll still have enough milk for them then.

-(If you’re a nursing mom and your baby is not nursing as much, it’s a good idea to pump to keep your supply up until he feels better.)
+(If you’re a nursing parent and your baby is not nursing as much, it’s a good idea to pump to keep your supply up until he feels better.)

 It may take a few days to a few weeks to see an increase, but the consistency should help.

-A lot of women find that they are able to pump an extra ounce or two on the days that they eat oatmeal for breakfast.
+A lot of people find that they are able to pump an extra ounce or two on the days that they eat oatmeal for breakfast.
 (I’m one of them!)
-It’s an easy thing to try when you need a supply boost.
-If, like me, you don’t really like oatmeal, try lactation cookies, or brownies, or a smoothie, or something else that contains it.
+It’s a “can’t hurt/might help” thing that anyone can try.

-If you’ve tried the above tactics and are not seeing an increase, there are some herbs like fenugreek and blessed thistle that many women find helpful.
+If you’ve tried the above tactics and are not seeing an increase, there are some herbs like fenugreek and blessed thistle that some people find helpful.
 They are available both in capsule form and in teas.
-Domperidone is a medication option (though it can be difficult to get in the United States).

 Have you had to breastfeed through an illness?
 How did you increase milk supply after being sick?
 Tell us your experience in the comments!References